UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

       fi
       ```

-    - A bash script can use for-loops:
+    - A Bash script can use for-loops:

       ```bash
       for name in ${names}